jdb45/tweet_dashboard/README.md

 ### Twitter keys
 For this program to work you need Twitter API keys.

-Create a Twitter account (using your personal account is not recommended in case you make a mistake and request to many calls at once).
+Create a Twitter account (using your personal account is not recommended).
 [Get API keys from Twitter](https://apps.twitter.com/).
 The following keys must be stored as system environment variables:
 * TWITTER_CONSUMER_KEY